 I prefer to serve it with a side of roasted potatoes rather than gluten-free pasta, but it’s a to each their own kind of comfort food.
-For what it’s worth, mashed potatoes or hasselback potatoes would work wonderfully, too.
-And if you’re going lower carb just serve it over a bed of quickly sauteed greens like kale or spinach.
+For what it’s worth, mashed potatoes or Hasselback potatoes would work wonderfully, too.
+And if you’re going lower carb, serve it over a bed of quickly sauteed greens like kale or spinach.
 This will also add some color to an otherwise pale plate.

 If you want to speed up production, you can use two skillets.
 Since I was cooking for a group, I let the mushrooms begin to cook down in a second skillet while I cooked the chicken.
 Just be sure to use the pan used for the chicken so you can scrape up all those wonderful bits of goodness produced by the Maillard Reaction; they should NOT go to waste.

-I went with a sauvignon blanc brought over by a friend, which we finished with the meal.
+I went with a sauvignon blanc brought over by a friend, and we finished it with the meal.

 Chicken Marsala Recipe